1d3o/dakarai/README.md

-# Ideo Rails generator
+# Dakarai

-Official code generator for Rails projects.
+Code generator for new Rails projects.

 ## Installation